PRESS DIGEST - RUSSIA - Jan 28

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-MOSCOW Jan 28 The following are some of the leading stories in Russia's newspapers on Tuesday.
+MOSCOW Jan 28 The following are some stories in Russia's newspapers on Wednesday.
 Reuters has not verified these stories and does not vouch for their accuracy.

 VEDOMOSTI